Clarkson-Applied-Data-Science/2025_ia637_Chendrayan_Shankar/README.md

  - File upload type and size restrictions
  - Full audit trail logging for reviews and comments
  - Reviewer reassignment logic improvement

----

-## 📄 License
-  This project is open-sourced under the MIT License.
-  Feel free to fork and enhance!